anira-project/anira/docs/sphinx/usage.rst

 4. Get ready for Processing
 ---------------------------

 Before processing audio data, the :cpp:func:`anira::InferenceHandler::prepare` method of the :cpp:class:`anira::InferenceHandler` instance must be called.
 This allocates all necessary memory in advance.
 The :cpp:func:`anira::InferenceHandler::prepare` method needs an instance of :cpp:struct:`anira::HostConfig` which defines the buffer size and sample rate of the host application.
-Also an inference backend must be selected, which is done by calling the :cpp:func:`anira::InferenceHandler::set_inference_backend` method.
+The active inference backend defaults to the first model in your :cpp:class:`anira::InferenceConfig` whose backend is available in the build (or to ``CUSTOM`` when a custom processor was passed to the constructor); to run a different backend, select it with the :cpp:func:`anira::InferenceHandler::set_inference_backend` method.

 4.1.
 HostConfig
 ~~~~~~~~~~~~~~~